Return of the Phages - a Forgotten Remedy Makes a Comeback

 Figure 2.
 Transmission electron micrograph of bacteriophage attaching to a bacterial cell at 200,000X magnification.
 Source

 Virtually untreatable infections like Smith’s are becoming more common.
 The FDA permits phage therapy as a last resort, but it requires case-by-case approval.
-"A patient has to have tried all other antibiotics options before getting approval from the FDA for an emergency investigational new drug," says Sacher.
+"A patient has to have tried all other antibiotics options before getting approval from the FDA for an emergency investigational new drug," said Sacher.
 Even so, case-by-case FDA approval is not the bottleneck.
 Finding the right phage is.

 While Patterson was saved by phage therapy, Smith was not so fortunate.
 She started phage therapy but died the next day.
 "The optimal time to intervene would have been a couple of weeks ago, before she became critically ill," said Dr. Joseph Pilewski, co-director of the University of Pittsburgh Medical Center cystic fibrosis program, in an interview with STAT news.
 Had she started phage therapy a few days earlier, the outcome may have been different.